senakotan/senakotan/README.md

 ## 👩🏻‍💻 About Me

-Electrical Electronics and Computer Engineering student focused on developing intelligent software systems, embedded solutions, and practical AI applications.
+Electrical Electronics and Computer Engineering student focused on developing intelligent software systems, AI applications, and scalable backend technologies.
-My work combines backend development, embedded systems, computer vision, and hardware-software integration.
+My work combines backend development, computer vision, and hardware-software integration, with experience in embedded systems.

 ---